 A radiologist is a physician who completed medical school and received specialized training in obtaining and interpreting medical images using x-rays (radiographs, CT, fluoroscopy),radioactive substances (nuclear medicine), sound waves (ultrasound) or magnets (MRI).

-Almost all physicians examine patients, obtain medical histories, diagnose illnesses, and prescribe and treat injury or disease.
+Almost all physicians examine patients, obtain medical histories, diagnose illnesses, and prescribe and treat injury or disease visit website.
 A radiologist connects your medical image to other examinations and tests, recommends further examinations or treatments, and talks with the doctor who sent you for your exam, Radiologists also treat diseases by means of radiation (radiation oncology or nuclear medicine) or minimally invasive, image-guided surgery (interventional radiology).

 A radiologist must first graduate from an accredited medical school, earn an MD or DO degree, pass a licensing examination, perform a year of internship, and complete at least four years of graduate medical education (residency) in radiology.
 After residency, these doctors may choose a fellowship program and sub-specialize in one or more areas of radiology.
 Click and find out baton rouge cleaning service.